Epsylene/Sirius/README.md

 ## Introduction

-*Sirius* is a general-purpose,
-3D-oriented graphics library based on OpenGL.
-It serves mainly as a tool to learn graphics programming, but is intended on the long term to be powerful and simple enough to be used as a graphics engine for games,
-3D rendering or physics simulations.
+*Sirius* is a general-purpose, 3D-oriented graphics library based on OpenGL.
+Its main focus is on 3D rendering, but there really can be anything interesting related to computer graphics and simulations, as I use it to learn things from those fields.
+As such, its features and structure may be (are) lacking, but I do my best to improve it and give it proper attention !

 ## Installation
 ### Getting started